DigiBP/Team-Blueberries/README.md

 <!-- Desired situation -->
 <h2 id="4.
 Desired situation">4.
 Desired situation</h2>

-<p>In order to improve the process and eliminate pain points, the following objectives have been defined.</p>
 <h3 id="4.1 Objectives">4.1 Objectives</h3>

+<p>In order to improve the process based on the identified pain points, the following objectives have been defined.</p>
 <ul>
   <li>Process digitization.</li>
   <li>Provide fully automated scenarios in the new process.</li>